-Became the youngest player since Bob Jones in 1923 to win the U.S. Open with his one-stroke victory at Chambers Bay.
-The win made him the first player since Gene Sarazen in 1922 to win multiple major championships in the same year.
-He became the second-youngest Masters champion behind Tiger Woods with four-stroke victory at Augusta National in 2015, his 18-under total of 270 tying Woods's 72-hole scoring record.
-Last July, Spieth claimed his third major with his remarkable second-nine performance on Sunday at Royal Birkdale.
+Spieth became the youngest player since Bob Jones in 1923 to win the U.S. Open with his one-stroke victory in 2015 at Chambers Bay.
+The win made him the sixth player to win the U.S. Open and Masters in the same year.
+Earlier in 2015, he became the second-youngest Masters champion behind Tiger Woods with a four-stroke victory at Augusta National; his 18-under total of 270 tying Woods's 72-hole scoring record.
+Spieth claimed his third major, the 2017 Open Championship with his remarkable second-nine performance on Sunday at Royal Birkdale.
 He is the only player other than Woods to win multiple U.S. Junior Amateur titles (2009, 2011).
 When he claimed the 2017 AT&T Pebble Beach National Pro-Am, he joined Woods as the only golfers in the post-World War II era to achieve nine PGA Tour titles before turning 24.
+In April 2021, Spieth ended a four-year victory drought when he won the Valero Texas Open in San Antonio, and then won again the following April at the RBC Heritage in a playoff over Patrick Cantlay to give him victories on back-to-back Easter Sundays.
 Spieth was low amateur in the 2012 U.S. Open following his freshman year at the University of Texas.
-He was a member of the 2013, 2015 and 2017 USA Presidents Cup and the 2014 and 2016 Ryder Cup teams.
+He was a member of the 2013, 2015, 2017 and 2022 U.S. Presidents Cup and the 2014, 2016, 2018 and 2021 Ryder Cup teams.
 As an amateur, he was a member of the 2011 USA Walker Cup Team.